Alumni & Relapse Programs

 While other treatment facilities treat aftercare as a separate stage, we believe residential treatment, in order to be effective, must promote three key life skills, which, if not in place, become predictors of relapse:

 Clients who come to see the importance of giving to others and opening themselves up to others (to be vulnerable) have far better outcomes than clients who focus exclusively on themselves and isolate from others.
-For example, clients who spend time every day to meaningfully* engage with staff and their peers while in treatment often do the same with friends, family, co-workers, and others in their home community.
+For example, men who spend time every day to meaningfully* engage with staff and their peers while in treatment often do the same with friends, family, co-workers, and others in their home community.

 *The term ‘meaningful’ refers to talk at a level of intimacy where both people in the conversation feel like understood, respected, and appreciated without being judged or evaluated.